Abner Dean

-Abner Dean (18 March 1910 - 30 June 1982), born Abner Epstein in New York City, was an American cartoonist.
+Abner Dean (March 18, 1910 - June 30, 1982), born Abner Epstein in New York City, was an American cartoonist.
 In allegorical or surrealist situations, Dean often depicted extremes of human behavior amid grim, decaying urban settings or barren landscapes.
 His artwork prompted Clifton Fadiman to comment, "His pictures are trick mirrors in which we catch sight of those absurd fragments of ourselves that we never see in the smooth glass of habit."

+Education and work for magazines

 The nephew of sculptor Jacob Epstein, Dean graduated from Dartmouth College in 1931, and studied at the National Academy of Design.
 He worked as a commercial illustrator, contributing to The New Yorker, Esquire, and other publications.
 His work for Life included illustrations of George Orwell's 1984 for a Life article on Orwell.